-Our unique Focus Series will explore the intersection of income and wealth transfer tax planning including managing tax basis to reduce both income and transfer taxes, unwinding unwanted or outdated transactions, tax procedure, and marital planning in light of portability.
+Our unique Focus Series will explore the intersection of income and wealth transfer tax planning including managing tax basis to reduce both income and transfer taxes, unwinding unwanted or outdated transactions, planning with SCINs and private annuities, tax procedure, and marital planning in light of portability.

 Monday, January 12, 2015 (9:00 – 12:15 p.m.)

 Basis used to be a simple tax concept of only modest importance to estate planners, but recent tax law changes have made income tax planning more important than estate tax planning for some clients, and the use of such techniques as intentional grantor trusts, contingent powers of appointment, private annuities, Alaska community property trusts, joint exempt step-up trusts (JESTs), and trust commutation have made basis sometimes very difficult to determine and even harder to integrate into an estate plan.
 This session will explore the rules of basis and their increasing importance in estate planning.